 The problem with the MCTs used in Quest’s MCT is you don’t know what these MCTs are.

-You can intuit they’re not pure C8 like Perfect Keto MCT oil because:
+You can intuit they’re not pure C8 like Perfect Keto because:

 - Quest MCT oil powder costs less, which is probably because it uses low-cost MCTs like C10 and especially C12.

-This MCT is made with coconut oil, which contains mostly C12 Lauric acid but advertised as MCT powder to get more customers.
+It is made with coconut oil, which contains mostly C12 Lauric acid but advertised as a powder to get more customers.
 That’s not lying per se, but they’re still is a world of difference between this product and Perfect Keto.